The 8 best dehumidifiers – combat condensation and mould, plus dry laundry quickly with our tried-and-tested favourites

 When won't a dehumidifier be suitable?

-If your damp issue is the result of bad ventilation and lots of condensation, a dehumidifier can definitely be helped by a dehumidifier.
+If your damp issue is the result of bad ventilation and lots of condensation, a dehumidifier can definitely help.
 That said, if damp is a persistent issue, caused by other factors concerning the structure of your home, a different and more involved solution is going to be required long term.

-A dehumidifier will still help the situation but clearly building work to fix the issue will be a better solution.
-Start by looking at the causes of mould in a house to help you figure out what could be the root of your problem.
+A dehumidifier will still help the situation but building work to fix the issue will be a better solution.
+Start by looking at the causes of mould in a house to help you figure out what could be the root of the problem.

 Natasha was Homebuilding & Renovating’s Associate Content Editor and was a member of the Homebuilding team for over two decades.
 In her role on Homebuilding & Renovating she imparted her knowledge on a wide range of renovation topics, from window condensation to renovating bathrooms, to removing walls and adding an extension.
 She continues to write for Homebuilding on these topics, and more.
 An experienced journalist and renovation expert, she also writes for a number of other homes titles, including Homes & Gardens and Ideal Homes.
 Over the years Natasha has renovated and carried out a side extension to a Victorian terrace.
 She is currently living in the rural Edwardian cottage she renovated and extended on a largely DIY basis, living on site for the duration of the project.